-1) Motivation: The proposed algorithm in [5], namely PINOCCHIO, is substantially efficient in finding only one location.
+The proposed algorithm in [25], namely PINOCCHIO, is substantially efficient in finding only one location.
 However, if a user asks to set up a group of homogeneous facilities and aims to cover as many people as possible, this method can not be directly and effectively applied.
 Reconsider Fig. 1, assume that following the accumulative probability influence criteria, c_2 , c_3 can both influence O_1 , O_3 , O_4 ; and c_1 can influence O_2 ; and c_4 influences O_4 .
-Suppose we are selecting 2 locations to place some facilities, directly applying PINOCCHIO [5] and select the best two candidates will produce a results set $\{c_2, c_3\}$.
+Suppose we are selecting 2 locations to place some facilities, directly applying PINOCCHIO [25] and select the best two candidates will produce a results set $\{c_2, c_3\}$.
 However, $\{c_2, c_1\}$ or $\{c_3, c_1\}$ can eventually influence more objects than $\{c_2, c_3\}$.
 That is, PINOCCHIO is not suitable to such collective LS problem.

-Instead of finding the optimal location, this scenario requires to find a group of k locations.
+Instead of finding the optimal location, this scenario requires to find a group of klocations.
 The problem of mining a set of k locations from candidates to influence the maximal persons is also widely required in practice, e.g., setting up k billboards, running k new restaurants in a city, opening k stores to sell mobile phones, etc..
-Mining k locations problem has appeared in literature [6]-[9].
+Mining k locations problem has appeared in literature [18, 20, 22, 34].
 In these works, they extract the positions in a moving object as a representative position, and if the distance between this position and candidate c is lower than a certain value, then it is considered that the candidate c can influence the moving object.
-For example, if candidate c overlaps the moving object, c can influence this object [8].
+For example, if candidate c overlaps the moving object, c can influence this object [18].
 What's more, these methods judging whether candidate c can influence a moving object or not for mining k locations problem are tightly coupled with a few specific applications and can't be directly applied to other scenarios.
-For example, [8] illustrates moving a object must traverse candidate c{i} , thus, candidate c can influence moving object.
+For example, [18] illustrates moving a object must traverse candidate c, thus, candidate c can influence moving object.
 However, in the case of setting up billboard (i.e., monitoring wildlife), the user (i.e., animals) only need to see the billboards (i.e., cameras) within a range.
-Therefore, as discussed before, we employ a more general rule of [5] to determine whether candidate c can influence moving object.
+Therefore, as discussed before, we employ a more general rule of [25] to determine whether candidate c can influence moving object.

-Unfortunately, given a set C of n candidate locations and m moving objects, the time complexity of calculating the number of moving objects influenced (following the cumulative probability model of [5]) by each candidate is O(mn).
+Unfortunately, given a set C of n candidate locations and m moving objects, the time complexity of calculating the number of moving objects influenced (following the cumulative probability model of [25]) by each candidate is O(mn).
 The time complexity of finding all subsets that each subset contains k elements from candidate set C, and calculating the moving objects set influenced by candidate should be $C_n^k O(km)$.
 Afterwards, we need to select a set from C_n^k subsets which can influence the maximum number of moving objects.
 This whole process is exponential and the time consumption is unacceptable.
 Specifically, we define it as the k-Collective Influential Facility Placement problem and shall theoretically show that it is NP-Hard.
-To address the problem, we propose a pair of algorithms, namely GreedyP and GreedyPS, which solve the k-Collective Influential Facility Placement problem under the same cumulative influence probability criteria with [5].
-GreedyP is an approximated solution that is guaranteed to provide an $(1-\frac{1}{2})$ approximation ratio for the k-Collective Influential Facility Placement problem.
+To address the problem, we propose a pair of algorithms, namely GreedyP and GreedyPS, which solve the k-Collective Influential Facility Placement problem influence and $(1 - \frac{1}{e})$ approximation ratio for the k-Collective Influential Facility Placement problem.
 In order to reduce the time consumption of the algorithm, we further propose GreedyPS utilizing FM sketch techniques, and theoretically prove its effectiveness.